Alsa2/unit-1/lesson-7.md

 ```
 ### 123 v3
+Same thing as above but you can change the modulo number
 ```.py
 start_number = int(input("Enter an amount of number: "))
 y = int(input("Enter a number to go: "))